 Several of the respected prospects that have paused the conversations with us have resumed the process realizing the need to prepare for what’s to come next.

-Several of our customers started rehiring.
-However, they are all united in one thought: ‘with Lemax, we do not need to rehire pre-Covid number of people!
-With automation of the processes, we’re able to do more with fewer people, allowing us to be faster and not have any missed opportunities as the surge in demand continues.’
+Many travel companies who unfortunately had to downsize are worried about how they will meet the rising demand with fewer resources.
+Hiring and training a new workforce again takes a long time, and time is really crucial for successfuly restarting your travel business.
+Several of our customers started rehiring, but they are all united in one thought: ‘with Lemax and its automation of our processes, we’re able to do more with fewer people, allowing us to be faster and not have any missed opportunities as the surge in demand continues.’